Joey Gallo Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- Whitlock (4-2) gets the starting nod for the Red Sox in his eighth start of the season.
-He has a 4.38 ERA in 39 2/3 innings pitched, with 33 strikeouts.
+- Garza will take the mound to start for the Red Sox, his first this season.

-- In his last appearance on Wednesday against the Colorado Rockies, the right-hander threw seven innings, giving up two earned runs while surrendering six hits.
+- The 29-year-old righty has appeared in relief 12 times this season.

-- In seven games this season, the 27-year-old has a 4.38 ERA and 7.6 strikeouts per nine innings, while allowing a batting average of .277 to opposing batters.
+- In 12 appearances this season, he has a 3.46 ERA and 8.3 strikeouts per nine innings, while opponents are batting .204 against him.

 © 2023 Data Skrive.
 All rights reserved.